-REFERENCE NO: - 22/502321/FULL APPLICATION PROPOSAL: Change of use of land for the stationing of 1no. mobile home and 2no. touring caravans for residential use and for the keeping of horses, with associated operational development including hard standing, package treatment plant, fencing and utility building (part retrospective).
-ADDRESS: Land Adjoining Greengates, Lenham Road, Headcorn, Ashford, Kent, TN27 9LG RECOMMENDATION: GRANT PLANNING PERMISSION subject to planning conditions SUMMARY OF REASONS FOR RECOMMENDATION: The proposal is acceptable in relation to the potential impact on Lenham Road, (as well as the access road) in relation to visual harm.
-The development would not harmfully impact upon the amenity of neighbouring residential amenity, nor would it harmfully impact upon highway safety.
-REASON FOR REFERRAL TO COMMITTEE: Call in from Parish Council if officers are minded to approved for the reasons set out in section 5 of this report.
-WARD: PARISH/TOWN APPLICANT/AGENT: Headcorn COUNCIL: Headcorn Mr & Mrs Kevin Harrington / Mrs Alison Heine CASE OFFICER: VALIDATION DATE: DECISION DUE DATE: William Fletcher 26/05/2022 30/09/2022
+REFERENCE NO: - 21/506257/FULL

+APPLICATION PROPOSAL:

+Material change of use of land for the stationing of caravans for residential occupation with associated operational development including hard standing, package treatment plant, utility shed, shed and dog run (Retrospective)

+ADDRESS: 1 Long Lane, Lenham Road, Headcorn, Kent, TN27 9LG

+RECOMMENDATION: GRANT PLANNING PERMISSION subject to planning conditions

+SUMMARY OF REASONS FOR RECOMMENDATION:

+The proposal is acceptable in relation to the potential impact on Lenham Road in relation to visual harm and character, nor residential amenity, nor highway safety.

+REASON FOR REFERRAL TO COMMITTEE:

+Call in from Parish Council if officers are minded to approved for the reasons set out in section 5 of this report.

+WARD: PARISH/TOWN APPLICANT/AGENT:

+Headcorn COUNCIL: Headcorn Mr. John Adams / Mrs Alison Heine

+CASE OFFICER: VALIDATION DATE: DECISION DUE DATE:

+William Fletcher 08/12/2021 30/09/2022

+ADVERTISED AS A DEPARTURE: NO